-Let’s face it, the thought of packing up and moving to a new house can be pretty daunting, especially if you’ve lived in the family home for the last 20 to 30 years.
-With a lifetime of ‘stuff’ to sort through it can quickly fall further down your to-do list.
-However, once you’ve decided to take the plunge there are ways to make the whole process a lot less daunting.
+For many people, the thought of downsizing and moving to a new house can be pretty daunting, especially if you’ve lived in the family home for the last 20 to 30 years.
+But if you take the plunge, it can open the door for you to truly expand your life.

 Get solid advice on home improvements

 There are two things to consider when you’ve decided to sell up – how to present your home so it’s appealing to buyers and packing up your home for the physical move.

 Before you jump into renovations to make the place look shiny and new, think carefully about the value they will add to the house and whether you’ll recover that cost in the sale price.
 Renovations can be costly, stressful and time-consuming, so they’re only worth making if they’ll add significant value to your house sale.